barongracias/wednesday-video/README.md

 - After logging in, click **Sync circle**.
 The client will fetch your circles; if none, it creates a demo circle and seeds members from your local list.
 - Assignments/host are pulled from the backend and reflected in the UI; the circle ID is stored locally and used for signed uploads.
 - Server storage now also persists to `server/data/db.json` locally so restarts keep mock data (still not production-grade).
+- Invite links: owners can create invites via the API (`/invites`); accepts add members to circles (mock email flow).
+Links are also create-able in the UI and show a copy button + status updates.

 ### Using uploads before real storage
 - You can upload a recorded or local video to a *mock* signed URL to exercise the flow.
 Real uploads will work once valid GCS signed URLs are returned by the API.